se4ma-uniandes/book/chapter1.md

-# Chapter 1: The mobile ecosystem
+# Chapter 1: The mobile ecosystem - Testing integration with gitbook

 \(By Mario Linares-Vásquez\)